sap-tutorials/Tutorials/tutorials/btp-integration-suite-integral-sales-core/btp-integration-suite-integral-sales-core.md

 ---
 title: Consume a SAP Sales and Service Core API to create Sales Orders using SAP Cloud Integration
 description: Learn how to create a Message Mapping artifact to correctly pass the needed payload to SAP Sales and Service Core (formerly SAP C4C) to create the saler order.
-Plus you’ll see how to configure and test your XSD schemas for the source and target messages.
+Plus you'll see how to configure and test your XSD schemas for the source and target messages.
 auto_validation: true
 time: 30
 tags: [ tutorial>advanced, tutorial>license, software-product>sap-integration-suite, software-product>cloud-integration, software-product>sap-business-technology-platform, tutorial>free-tier ]